Rheumatoid arthritis (RA), and the debilitating symptoms it induces, has been documented for centuries.

 - Normal: 250HD level higher than 30 ng/mL (75 nmol/L)

-- Normal levels of vitamin D are associated with healthy immune function, reduction of inflammation, healthy bone density, and normals absorption of calcium.
+- Normal levels of vitamin D are associated with healthy immune function, reduction of inflammation, healthy bone density, and normals calcium absorption.

 - Insufficient: 250HD level between 20 and 30 ng/mL (50-75 nmol/L)

-- Insufficient levels of vitamin D are considered inadequate for bone health and is associated with poorer immune function and overall health.
+- Insufficient levels of vitamin D are considered inadequate for bone health and is associated with poorer immune function and overall health conditions.

 - Deficiency: 250HD level less than 20 ng/mL (50 nmol/L)